Bream Heritage Walk

 29 – River Lyd

-The river bends to the left, then curves round to the right.
-You will notice some substantial walls, then in the water against the bank of the curve you will see some large cut-stone blocks.
-The blocks are the remains of a weir that blocked the river Lyd, raising the water level here and upstream by several feet, forming a large reservoir of water.
+The photo below shows the remains of the weir that blocked the river Lyd, raising the water level there and upstream by several feet, forming a large reservoir of water.

 A photo showing the remains of the Wier on the Lyd.